Create a Search Vector Index in Quick Mode

 Next Steps

-A basic Vector Search index includes the vector embeddings from the child field you specified in your type mapping.
-If you choose to add additional child fields and enable Include in search results, the Search Service can also return data from those child fields when you run a Vector Search query.
+This basic Search Vector Index includes the vector embeddings from the child field you specified in your type mapping.
+If you chose to add additional child fields and enabled Include in search results, the Search Service can also return data from those fields when you run a Vector Search query.